lgp171188/launchpad/lib/lp/code/doc/branchmergeproposal.rst

 that is being merged into is referred to as the "target branch".

-In the early phases of development of this feature there was often a mixing of terms where the term "merge proposal" was used interchangably with "code review" which caused some confusion.
+In the early phases of development of this feature there was often a mixing of terms where the term "merge proposal" was used interchangeably with "code review" which caused some confusion.

 - **Merge Proposal:** indicates that one branch should be merged with another.